exasol/sqlalchemy-exasol/README.rst

 *Note*:

 - Schema name and parameters are optional for the host url string
+- At least on Linux/Unix systems it has proven valuable to pass 'CONNECTIONLCALL=en_US.UTF-8' as a url parameter.
+This will make sure that the client process (Python) and the EXASOL driver (UTF-8 internal) know how to interpret code pages correctly.
 - Always use all lower-case identifiers for schema, table and column names.
 SQLAlchemy treats all lower-case identifiers as case-insensitive, the dialect takes care of transforming the identifier into a case-insensitive representation of the specific database (in case of EXASol this is upper-case as for Oracle)
 - As of EXASol client driver version 4.1.2 you can pass the flag 'INTTYPESINRESULTSIFPOSSIBLE=y' in the connection string (or configure it in your DSN).
 This will convert DECIMAL data types to Integer-like data types.
 Creating integers is a factor three faster in Python than creating Decimals.